opensourcepos/opensourcepos/.github/ISSUE_TEMPLATE.md

 ### IMPORTANT IMPORTANT IMPORTANT

-1. Chose what you want to report between the sections "New Feature / Enhacement" and "Issue / Question / Bug".
+1. Chose what you want to report between the sections "New Feature / Enhancement" and "Issue / Question / Bug".
 2. Remove just the one of the two sections you don't need
 3. Remove this section as it's just a guideline
 4. Fill in all the details as requested by the section you chose